jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As computers got better it made typing and printing increasingly easy.
 A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.

 Using new technology for themselves, and keeping it away from customers, is how the middlemen kept growing.
+Now they defend this sweet-spot of holding extremely powerful Internet Age apps, electronics, and other levers of power for themselves.

 Some middlemen are in fact needed.
 Many however, are not.
-All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.
+All of them have been sucking our healthcare system dry for generations while holding back new technologies from reaching the hands of the middle-class.

 Main Street doesn't notice how screwed we're getting.